 The project included three parts: this blog, a book, and an exhibition.
 The book, The Breathless Zoo: Taxidermy and the Cultures of Longing was published by Penn State Press as part of their new Animalibus series.
 The exhibition, Ravishing Beasts: The Strangely Alluring World of Taxidermy was curated at the Museum of Vancouver using the museum's own almost forgotten natural history collection.
 The exhibition received a broad spectrum of international attention from Wallpaper magazine to Readers’ Digest.
 Read more about the exhibition here.

 I hold a Ph.D. from the Programme of Comparative Literature at the University of British Columbia.
 Also funded by the SSHRC, my thesis, “To make the stubborn Clod relent: Climate, Culture, and Cultivation in Early Modern England,” investigates cultural interpretations of climate and nature in seventeenth-century England.
 I also hold B.F.A. in painting and printmaking from the University of British Columbia, a Post-Baccalaureate in painting from the Pennsylvania Academy of the Fine Arts, and a Masters in Interdisciplinary Studies in the Humanities from Stanford University, during which time I focussed on material culture and early modern cabinets of curiosity.
-I have worked with collections at various galleries and museums including the Medical Division of Stanford Special Collections, the Museum of Anthropology at the University of British Columbia, the Diane Farris Art Gallery in Vancouver, the Museum of Vancouver, and the Beaty Biodiversity Museum.
+I have worked with collections at various galleries and museums including the Medical Division of Stanford Special Collections, the Museum of Anthropology at the University of British Columbia, the Diane Farris Art Gallery in Vancouver, and the Museum of Vancouver.

 Please contact me with your opinions and sightings at firstname.lastname@example.org.
 Just a word of warning, I receive many e-mails.
 I try to respond to every one, but sometimes it takes me awhile.